 It’s no good.

-The thought occurs to me that I can never meditate again.
+I feel as though my body is remembering every single hilarious moment of my entire life.
+I cry with laughter.
+I think I will never be able to meditate again.
 As long as I have the memory of that fart in my brain, it will always set off this reaction.
-I know it is not that hilarious, and yet I don’t think I will ever be able to convince my brain of this.
+I know it is not that hilarious, and yet I cannot convince my brain of this.

 “No, no, no, I wasn’t crying,” I say.